 DISCUSSION

-Our data suggests that clinicians on the GIM teaching wards we studied were appropriately triaging which patients to discharge on weekends as although the patients discharged on weekends had substantially shorter lengths of stay they did not exhibit a higher risk of adverse events post-discharge.
-While patients discharged on weekends tended to be younger and had less comorbidities than those discharged during the week, even amongst the subset of patients deemed to be at high risk for post-discharge adverse events (based on high LACE scores) those discharged on weekends did not exhibit an increased rate of unplanned rehospitalizations or ED visits or death than those at similar risk discharged during the week.
+Our data suggests that patients discharged from the GIM teaching wards we studied on weekends were appropriately triaged as they did not exhibit a higher risk of adverse events post-discharge.
+Although patients discharged on weekends tended to be younger and had less comorbidities than those discharged during the week, we adjusted for baseline covariates in analyses and we did not find an association between weekend discharge and increased post-discharge events even amongst the subset of patients deemed to be at high risk for post-discharge adverse events (based on high LACE scores).
 To our knowledge, although we previously examined this issue in patients with a most responsible diagnosis of heart failure,[10] examining weekend vs weekday discharges in the full gamut of general medical patients admitted to teaching hospitals has not previously been examined.

 In our previous study[10] of over 24,000 heart failure patients discharged over 10 years (up to June 2009, so no overlap with any patients in this study) we also found that patients discharged on the weekends were younger, had less comorbidities, and shorter lengths of stay.
-Although post-discharge death/readmission rates were higher for weekend discharged patients in our earlier study (21.1% vs. 19.5%, aHR 1.15, 95%CI 1.06-1.25), it is worth noting that this was almost entirely driven by data from non-teaching hospitals.
-In fact, amongst the 12,216 patients discharged from the Alberta teaching hospitals (mostly from cardiology wards), the risk of 30 day death/readmission was only marginally different between weekend and weekday discharges (18.1% vs. 17.2%, aHR 1.14, 95%CI 1.02-1.28).
-Thus, it is important to reiterate that the findings in our current study are for teaching hospitals and may not be generalizable to less structured non-teaching settings.
+Although post-discharge death/readmission rates were higher for weekend discharged patients in our earlier study (21.1% vs. 19.5%, aHR 1.15, 95%CI 1.06-1.25), it is worth noting that this was almost entirely driven by data from non-teaching hospitals and cardiology wards.
+Thus, it is important to reiterate that the findings in our current study are for GIM wards in teaching hospitals and may not be generalizable to less structured non-teaching settings.

-The fact that physicians appear to preferentially select younger patients with less comorbidities for weekend discharge is not surprising given the realities of weekend inpatient care: reduced staffing and frequent cross-coverage (of physicians, nurses and other allied health care workers), limited support services (such as laboratory services or diagnostic imaging), and decreased availability of community services (including home care and social support services).[17]
+Although we did not study physician decision-making, our results suggest that physicians are incorporating discharge day into their discharge decision-making.
+They may be selecting younger patients with less comorbidities for weekend discharges, or they may be delaying the discharges of older patients with more comorbidities for weekday discharges.
+Either is not surprising given the realities of weekend inpatient care: reduced staffing and frequent cross-coverage (of physicians, nurses and other allied health care workers), limited support services (such as laboratory services or diagnostic imaging), and decreased availability of community services (including home care and social support services).[17]
 For example, in one large US heart failure registry, patients discharged on a weekend received less complete discharge instructions than those discharged on weekdays.[11]
 Given that early follow-up post-discharge is associated with better outcomes,[18,19] future studies should also explore whether patterns of patient follow-up differ after weekend vs. weekday discharges.